praz99/bookstore/README.md

 # Bookstore

 >This is a simple bookstore app created using the react-redux library.
->This is the third milestone of the project where I have added feature to add a new book or remove a book from the redux store.
+>This is the fourth milestone of the project where I have added feature to filter books in the table by the book category.
 >The main objective of this assignment is to learn about redux state management library.
 <div align="center">